-- · City Centre Plan (2017) - · City Core Precinct Plan (2019) - Whangārei District Plan / Urban and Services Plan Change (2020) - Whangārei District Council Triennium Priorities (2020) - Whangārei District Council COVID-19 Response Strategy (2020)
+- City Centre Plan (2017) - City Core Precinct Plan (2019) - Whangārei District Plan/Urban and Services Plan Change (2020) - Whangārei District Council Triennium Priorities (2020) - Whangārei District Council COVID-19 Response Strategy (2020).

-Despite the strong strategic direction, the report did find that there may be a need to update some policies to better reflect or enable the strategic direction, such as a review of our Public Places Bylaw.
+Despite the strong strategic direction, there may be a need to update some policies to better reflect or enable the strategic direction, such as a review of our Public Places Bylaw.